FDM (fused deposition modeling) printers create objects by heating filament and depositing plastic layer by layer along paths.

 Filament vs Resin 3D Printer Cost

-If you're a newcomer to the world of 3D printing, we suggest starting with a printer like the Anycubic Kobra or Sovol SV06.
+If you're a newcomer to the world of 3D printing, we suggest starting with a printer like the Sovol SV06.
 These user-friendly printers arrive mostly pre-assembled, feature a direct drive extruder, and employ an induction probe for auto-leveling.
 With decent quality control and these convenient features, you'll be up and running in no time.
-This class of FDM printer generally start at $250.
+This class of FDM printer generally start at $200.

 Direct drive printers can use materials such as PLA, PETG, PP, OBC, and TPU right out of the box.
-If you want to use ABS, ASA, HIPS, Nylon, and PC then the printer's PTFE-lined hotend will need to be upgraded to an all-metal version.
+The printers shown below all use an all-metal hotend, which means you can print ABS, ASA, HIPS, Nylon, and PC.

 The size of the printer is a significant factor in determining its price.
 Most budget FDM printers have a build volume close to 220x220x250 mm.
-If you're looking for affordable large printers, consider the Sidewinder or SV06.
+If you're looking for affordable large printers, consider the SV06 Plus or Neptune 4 Max.